Formation of "Blanets" from Dust Grains around the Supermassive Black Holes in Galaxies: Resuts

 \section{Resuts}

 Figure \ref{fig:2}a shows a typical evolution of a dust aggregate at the snowline for $M_{BH} = 10^6 M_\odot$ and $\alpha = 0.02$.
 The internal density of the aggregate $\rho_{int}$ is plotted as a function of its mass $m_d$.
 Initially, the internal density decreases monotonically from the monomer's initial density, i.e., $\rho_0 = 1$ g cm$^{-3}$ to $4 \times 10^{-6}$ g cm$^{-3}$, as its mass increases from $m_d \sim 10^{-15}$ g to $ \sim 10^{-5}$ g.
 At that instant, the size of the aggregate becomes $\sim 1$ cm (see Fig. \ref{fig:2}b).
 After this hit-and-stick phase, the fluffy dust aggregates keep growing due to collisions in the turbulent gas motion until $S_t \simeq 1$.
-During this stage ($m_d = 10^{-5}$ g to $10^{10} \, {\rm g}$), the aggregates are compressed mainly due to the gas drag (\S 2.2.2), and therefore $\rho_{int}$ gradually increases\footnote{The effect of the collisional compression is negligibly small in this case.}.
-After $S_t = 1$, the aggregates are decoupled from the turbulence and the system goes to the $N$-body evolution phase.
+During this stage ($m_d = 10^{-5}$ g to $10^{10} \, {\rm g}$), the aggregates are compressed mainly due to the gas drag (\S 2.2.2), and therefore $\rho_{int}$ gradually increases\footnote{The effect of the collisional compression is negligibly small in this case.}. {After $S_t \gtrsim 1$, the aggregates behave as a $N$-body system under the effect of the turbulent fluctuation (eq. (\ref{eq:19}))}.
 For $m_d > 10^{10}$ g and $S_t > 1$, the aggregates are compressed due to their self-gravity.
 In the model shown in Fig. \ref{fig:2}, it becomes gravitationally unstable at $t = 75$ Myr (see also \S 4.1).

 Figure \ref{fig:2}b plots the collisional velocity $\Delta v$ of the aggregate and its size $a_d$ as a function of $m_d$.
 The size $a_d$ monotonically increases.
 In the compression stage ($m_d > 10^5$ g), the increase of $a_d$ slows down (see eq.(\ref{eq:10})).
 Initially $\Delta v$ is 20 cm s$^{-1}$, and it slightly decreases during the hit-and-stick stage.
 Then it turns to an increase phase until $\sim 57$ m s$^{-1}$ around $S_t = 1$ during the compression stage.
 The size of the aggregate becomes $a_d \sim 10^4$ cm at the end of this stage.
 In this case, the aggregates are not compressed by their self-gravity ($m_d < 10^{10}$ g) before the dust disk becomes GI.
 Note that the increase of $\Delta v$ slows down at $m_d \sim 0.1$ g, which corresponds to the transition between $\Delta v_I$ and $\Delta v_{II} $ (eqs. (\ref{eq: deltav1}) and (\ref{eq: deltav2})).